Call Me Irresponsible (album)

-Call Me Irresponsible is the fifth studio album released by Canadian singer, Michael Bublé.
-It was released on May 1, 2007, by 143 Records and Reprise Records.
+Call Me Irresponsible is the fifth studio album by Canadian singer Michael Bublé.
+Released on May 1, 2007 via 143 and Reprise Records, it was produced by David Foster, Humberto Gatica, and Bob Rock.
+The album features renditions of classic traditional pop songs, including the title track "Call Me Irresponsible", "'Always on My Mind", and "Comin' Home Baby" featuring Boyz II Men.
+Two original tracks were written for the album, "Everything" and "Lost", both of which were co-written by Bublé.

+Receiving mainly positive reception from critics, the album topped record charts in ten different countries, including the Canadian Albums Chart and the Billboard 200, Bublé's first entry to top the chart.
+It was certified four times platinum by Music Canada and platinum by the Recording Industry Association of America in the United States, with 400,000 and 2 million certified copies respectively.

 Release

 The album's first single, "Everything", peaked at #46 on the U.S. Hot 100, Bublé's highest-peaking song until "Haven't Met You Yet" became his first Top 40 hit in 2009.
 It also debuted at number 3 on the Canadian BDS Airplay Charts and now holds the record for the highest debut ever on that chart.
 It also peaked at number 19 on the Australian ARIA Singles chart.
 Bublé appeared on an American Idol season 6 results show to sing "Call Me Irresponsible" when scheduled singer Tony Bennett, with whom he had collaborated before on the album Duets: An American Classic (2006) was unable to attend.
 On Monday, April 23, 2007, members of Bublé's official fanclub Bungalow B were given an exclusive listening party of the album's tracks and a look at a video clip at "Lost", Bublé's second original song.
 On this day, his official site was also given a makeover to match his coming album and his official YouTube channel released the video for the lead single.
 The channel also has behind-the-scenes videos and short snippets of videos used to make various commercials and preview clips.
 The entire album leaked shortly before its release.
 This album won the Grammy Award for Best Traditional Pop Vocal Album in 2007.